 The Achilles tendon attaches to your heel, basically.
 It makes sense that that heel connection is now getting pulled on more than usual.
 This irritates the tissue.
 Thus pain.

-Two thoughts, other than getting my Reversing Achilles Tendonitis ebook
+Two thoughts, other than getting my Reversing Achilles Tendonitis program

 , is:Magnesium for Tendonitis